dr0ptp4kt/DeepSpeech/rpi3and4/README.md

 ```

-Notice how the inference is relatively fast.
-But it's still not quite what we got earlier.
+Notice how the loading of the language file was slow because the cache wasn't warmed up, but the inference is relatively fast.
+But the inference is still not quite what we got earlier.
 Let's see what happens now that we've warmed up the file system cache.
 To play it safer we'll make a copy of the wave file so that's still an independent variable.

 ```bash
 cp test.wav test.wav.copy.2